-The Ottomans inherited a rich mixture of political traditions from vastly disparate ethnic groups: Turks, Persians, Mongols, Mesopotamian and, of course, Islam.
+The Ottomans inherited a rich mixture of political traditions from vastly disparate ethnic groups: Turks, Mongols, Persians, Mesopotamian and, of course, Islam.
 The Ottoman state, like the Turkish, Mongol, and Mesopotamian states rested on a principle of absolute authority in the monarch.
-The nature of Ottoman autocracy, however, is greatly misunderstood and misinterpreted in the West, particularly in world history textbooks.
+The nature of Ottoman autocracy, however, is greatly misunderstood and misinterpreted in the West.

 Periodically, the Sultan was required to tour local governments in disguise to ensure that magistrates and justices were operating justly.
 If the Sultan believed that an injustice was being committed against the people, he would interfere directly and overturn the decision.
 Islamic historians argue that the Ottoman Empire decline primarily because later Sultans took less and less interest in maintaining justice in their Empire.
 For the most part, however, the Sultan monitored local officials through a vast, complex, and elaborate system of spies who would report back to the central bureaucracy.
 The intelligence gathering system in the Ottoman Empire was the best in the world until the twentieth century!